 NHERI video script

-Natural hazards such as hurricanes, tornados and earthquakes strike communities with increasing frequency.
+Natural hazards such as hurricanes, tornados and earthquakes strike communities with increasing ferocity.
 Storm surge, strong winds and seismic activity can produce devastating effects in high-risk areas.
-NSF’s National Hazards Engineering Research Infrastructure (NHERI) program invests in research to combat storm impacts.
+NSF’s National Hazards Engineering Research Infrastructure (NHERI) program invests in research to combat storm and seismic impacts.
 This work makes communities more resilient and civil infrastructure safer.
 At the heart of the program are 11 research facilities located throughout the United States.
-Home to the world’s leading scientists and engineers in natural hazard mitigation, each facility provides unparalleled capabilities from wind generation to wave simulation.
+Home to the world’s leading engineers scientists in natural hazard mitigation, each facility provides unparalleled capabilities from wind generation to wave/surge/tsunami replication to earthquake simulation.
 As shared-use facilities, the laboratories are open to researchers from a variety of disciplines around the globe.

 For nearly two decades, NSF has made substantial investments in research to explore and test ground-breaking concepts to protect homes, businesses and civil infrastructure from the peril of earthquakes, wind and water.
-Continuing this legacy of innovative thinking, NSF recently created CONVERGE, located at the University of Colorado Boulder.
-This new model of interdisciplinary collaboration brings teams of engineers and social scientists together to tackle the most complex problems associated with hazards research.
+Continuing this legacy of innovative thinking, NSF recently created CONVERGE, a new model of interdisciplinary collaboration bringing teams of engineers and social scientists together to tackle the most complex problems associated with hazards research.
 Their efforts will advance policy and emergency management practices.

-The vital work of NSF hazards researchers will continue to produce communities that are better prepared, structures that stand tall and a world that withstands the fiercest tempests Mother Nature has to offer.
+The vital work of NSF hazards researchers will continue to produce communities that are better prepared, structures that stand tall and a world that withstands the fiercest tempests and seismic events Mother Nature has to offer.

 +++suggested alternative below+++

-Natural hazards such as hurricanes, tornadoes and earthquakes strike communities with increasing frequency.
-Storm surge, strong winds and seismic shaking activity can produce devastating effects in high-risk areas.
+Natural hazards such as hurricanes, tornadoes and earthquakes strike communities with increasing ferocity.
+Storm surge, strong winds and seismic shaking can produce devastating effects in high-risk areas.
 To help better understand and resist the impacts of these extreme natural hazards, NSF’s National Hazards Engineering Research Infrastructure (NHERI) has the broad goal of supporting research that will improve the resilience and sustainability of civil infrastructure, such as buildings and other structures, underground structures, levees, and critical lifelines, with the goals to minimize loss of life, damage, and economic loss.
 NHERI provides a network of shared, state-of-the-art research facilities and tools located at universities around the country.
 Experimental facilities allow researchers to test ground-breaking concepts to protect our infrastructure against natural hazards.
-A computational modeling and simulation center provides computational framework and tools for researchers, and a rapid response research facility provides equipment for post-disaster reconnaissance.
+A computational modeling and simulation center provides software, workflows, and advanced capabilities for researchers to run at the supported high-performance computing resource, and a rapid response research facility provides equipment for post-disaster reconnaissance.
 A CONVERGE facility links the research communities, develops and shares best practices for the ethical conduct of research, and promotes social science, engineering, and interdisciplinary natural hazards research to reduce vulnerability.
 These NHERI resources are available to support natural hazards research and applications, and enable innovations that help prevent natural hazards from becoming societal disasters.